gggeek/ggwebservices/doc/usage.rst

      or
      {ezscript_require( array( 'ezjsc::yui3', 'ggwstemplate::yui3::jsonrpc' ) )}

-11. more information is available in the README file
+11. more information is available in the api.rst file